 Finally, it’s time to give your dollars fresh jobs!
 This is your chance to take in the big picture and reimagine what your dollars need to do—what are your true priorities, now?
-What should your money accomplish for you in January 2019 and beyond?
+What should your money accomplish for you this month and beyond?

 Of course, some things won’t change.
 You’ll likely have the rent or mortgage to pay, and your phone bill isn’t going anywhere.
 But what about those savings goals?
 Would it feel good to top off your moving fund, so you can finally relocate next year?
 Or, maybe it’d feel good to fund a bigger emergency fund?

 Work through each of your categories, challenge your assumptions, budget to zero and have fun!

 If that all sounds great, but maybe a tad much, there’s always the mini refresh, available via the Quick Budget option in the inspector (the right-hand panel in YNAB’s budget screen).
 Just open your existing budget, and Quick Budget gives you a couple of refreshing options:

 So, without actually doing a fresh start (creating a new budget), you’ll still have a chance to rethink your dollar allocations.
 Ah, that’s nice, eh?